DubaiCoin 24-Hour Trading Volume Hits $552,181.00 (DBIX)

-DubaiCoin (DBIX) traded flat against the dollar during the 1 day period ending at 0:00 AM Eastern on March 19th.
-One DubaiCoin coin can now be bought for about $1.20 or 0.00003094 BTC on cryptocurrency exchanges.
+DubaiCoin (DBIX) traded flat against the US dollar during the twenty-four hour period ending at 21:00 PM ET on March 20th.
+One DubaiCoin coin can currently be bought for $1.20 or 0.00003094 BTC on popular cryptocurrency exchanges.
+In the last seven days, DubaiCoin has traded flat against the US dollar.
 DubaiCoin has a market cap of $5.12 million and $552,181.00 worth of DubaiCoin was traded on exchanges in the last 24 hours.
-Over the last seven days, DubaiCoin has traded flat against the dollar.

 - BitBay (BAY) traded flat against the dollar and now trades at $0.18 or 0.00001849 BTC.